JuliaIntervals/IntervalArithmetic.jl/README.md

 This is a package for performing *Validated Numerics* in Julia, i.e. rigorous computations with finite-precision floating-point arithmetic.
-The fundamental tool is interval arithmetic, provided by `Intervals.jl`.
+The fundamental tool is interval arithmetic, provided by `Intervals.jl`, written in pure Julia.
-The package is written in pure Julia, and (currently) uses `BigFloat`s throughout;
-it is thus easy to change the precision with which calculations are carried out.

 To download the package, execute the command

     julia> Pkg.add("ValidatedNumerics")

+Since version 0.0.3, intervals have a type parameter, so that intervals may be constructed containing different types; see below.
+[Previously, all intervals were coerced to containing `BigFloat`s.]

 ### Design and implementation ##